openbridge/wordpress/README.md

 ![Image of Wordpress](https://cdn.openbridge.com/assets/images/openbridge-wordpress-small.png)

-# Wordpress
+# Docker Wordpress with Nginx, PHP-FPM, MariaDB and Redis

-This Wordpress install is a based on a collection of optimized Docker images from [Nginx](https://github.com/openbridge/nginx), [PHP-FPM](https://github.com/openbridge/ob_php-fpm), MariaDB and Redis.
-Combined they create a high performance, optimized environment for Wordpress which provides reliability, security, and scale.
+Our WordPress Stack provides an automated, super fast solution for those who prefer self-hosted WordPress installs.
+This Wordpress stack is based on lightweight, secure, up-to-date, and highly optimized Docker images.
+This includes a best of breed collection of Docker images from [NGINX](https://github.com/openbridge/nginx), [PHP-FPM](https://github.com/openbridge/ob_php-fpm), MariaDB and Redis.
+Together they create a performance driven, flexible environment that delivers reliability, security, and scale.

+Our NGINX and PHP optimizations ensure optimal Wordpress performance, reducing or eliminating the need of the overhead related to costly Wordpress plugins.
+As a result you can easily serve millions of requests a day with minimal CPU, RAM and disk resources.

-## Features
+# Features
 [Nginx](https://github.com/openbridge/nginx), [PHP-FPM](https://github.com/openbridge/ob_php-fpm), MariaDB and Redis have been combined to deliver the following features:

 * Reverse Proxy